 You should talk to your doctor about your estrogen levels or if it’s time to get checked.
 Low estrogen could cause horrible mood swings, vaginal loosening and sagging of the breasts.

-Herbs with phytoestrogen, like Kacip Fatimah, could help you with your estrogen levels.
+Herbs with phytoestrogen, like Kacip Fatimah which you can get from Vagifirm.com, could help you with your estrogen levels.